Developer's Guide (wazo-auth)

 If an IdP plugin successfully matches and authenticates a login request, the login string returned

-as the second tuple value from the call to verify_auth
+as the second tuple value from the call to verify_auth is used to verify that the corresponding

-wazo-auth user is configured with the authentication_method
+wazo-auth user is configured with the authentication_method implemented by the plugin.
+Only users

 or tenants configured with the authentication method of an IdP plugin can successfully authenticate